 But who was the real-life American James Bond?
 The one with the wit, charm and grace of a British lord mixed with the skills of a ninja warrior?
 That would be Johnny Roselli, a “man of honor” in the Sicilian tradition who worked for the Chicago family interests in Los Angeles under the supervision of Sam Giancana, and who also worked with William Harvey on matters of intense national security.
 Roselli knew JFK, and, in fact, was instrumental in helping introduce him to Sam Giancana’s mistress, who soon became a carrier pigeon between the two, sending messages back and forth while Kennedy plotted his peace missions.
 Meanwhile, the CIA was plotting how to capture the heroin franchise from French control in Indochina.
 (Soon, any poppy fields not under CIA protection would be bombed out of existence.)
-Strange that Harvey and Roselli would become the assassins of JFK.
+Strange that Roselli would become an assassin of JFK.
 Roselli was sent to babysit Giancana’s mistress after the event.
 She was hysterical and Giancana was afraid she might talk to someone.
 Most of the other potential whistle-blowers were just whacked.

 During this period, Roselli would drift in and out of my hometown, Champaign-Urbana, Illinois.
 One of his favorite mistresses ran the local newspaper (where I worked on weekends) and television station.
 And when she needed someone to whack her philandering husband, she went first to Harvey, who was living in Indiana.
 Harvey turned down the assignment, so Roselli took care of it.
 None of this would be revealed until decades later, after all the principle characters were dead.

 Ian Fleming was the real British James Bond, by the way.
 He handled a lot of the most sensitive undercover agents, including Aleister Crowley.
 His books are Cold War cartoon fantasies, however, as Fleming did not want to spill the beans on any real secrets, although he might have been able to offer some insight into MI6 operations inside the USA.
 Funny how British spies are never uncovered or talked about in the media, especially the really famous ones from history, like Aaron Burr and Benjamin Franklin.